 - First-In alerting

-Our staff is trained and certified in a nationally recognized Emergency Medical Dispatch system, Hazardous Materials, Incident Command, CCIC/NCIC, and a number of other specialized areas.
-Many members of our staff volunteer on the County’s Incident Management Team and are prepared to respond to major incidents in Douglas County.
+Our staff is trained and certified in a nationally recognized Emergency Medical Dispatch system, Tactical and All-Hazards Dispatch, Hazardous Materials, Incident Command, CCIC/NCIC, and a number of other specialized areas.
+Many staff volunteer on the county’s Incident Management Team and are prepared to respond to major incidents.